rpf13/sportsshooting_react/README.md

 - Matches - Search functionality: As a user, I can search for matches with keywords, so that I can find the matches I am most interested in.: [Link](https://github.com/rpf13/sportsshooting_react/issues/13)
 - Matches - Filter functionality: As a user, I can Filter for matches based on the IPSC Levels, so that I can find the matches I am most interested in.: [Link](https://github.com/rpf13/sportsshooting_react/issues/14)
 - Matches - Infinite scroll: As a user I can keep scrolling through the matches on the site, that are loaded for me automatically so that I don't have to click on "next page" etc: [Link](https://github.com/rpf13/sportsshooting_react/issues/15)
+- Matches - Popular Matches: As a user I can see a widget of the most popular matches so that I can have a impression of the most wanted matches and decide whether I also want to attend or not [Link](https://github.com/rpf13/sportsshooting_react/issues/29)

 ### Match Detail